suurjaak/grepros/README.md

 Live topic control:
   --publish-prefix PREFIX
-                        prefix to prepend to input topic on publishing match (default /grepros) --publish-suffix SUFFIX
+                        prefix to prepend to input topic name on publishing match (default /grepros) --publish-suffix SUFFIX
-                        suffix to append to input topic on publishing match --publish-fixname TOPIC
+                        suffix to append to input topic name on publishing match --publish-fixname TOPIC
                         single output topic name to publish all matches to, overrides prefix and suffix